 A lot of people aren’t sure what separates an air handler from an air conditioner.
 We’ve had more than one customer ask why it is they need both.
 The important thing to remember is that air handlers themselves can’t change the temperature of air.
 They instead serve the same purpose as a fan, merely shifting air from one place to another.
 In HVAC systems without another form of propulsion—like the blower motor on a furnace—air handlers are necessary to distribute your treated air.

-Though simpler than a standard air conditioner, air handlers still have plenty of break points.
+Though simpler than a standard air conditioner, air handlers still have their break points.
 If you see or experience any of the following, it’s time to give R&L Heating and Cooling a call:

 Pushing heated or cooled air throughout your home puts a lot of stress on your air handler.
 If you notice a sudden drop in HVAC pressure, it’s a good sign you may need an air handler repair.
 Rest assured, whether you need a fan cleaned or a limit switch replaced, R&L Heating and Cooling can handle it.

 Like all things, air handlers don’t last forever.
 Once your unit reaches double digits, replacing it is often more economical than fixing it.
 Newer air handlers boast smart features and are often more efficient than older ones.
 Call (734) 287-3330 to get a quote on a new air handler in Allen Park or Southgate.

 During your annual HVAC maintenance call, our expert will take a look at your air handler.
 They’ll test the electrical connections, clean the unit, and lubricate the blades.
 This will allow your air handler to operate at peak efficiency all season long.
 To join our Allen Park-area HVAC maintenance club, give (734) 287-3330 a call at (734) 287-3330.